Updates, commentary, training and advice on immigration and asylum law

 Non-EEA nationals

 As above, anyone who is not “ordinarily resident” in the UK is liable to be charged for most secondary healthcare treatment.
-But the charging regulations go on to exempt anyone who has paid the Immigration Health Surcharge.
-The Surcharge is levied on most applications to enter or remain in the UK for more than six months.
-As a result, people with immigration permission who have paid the surcharge are “generally entitled to relevant services on the same basis as a person ordinarily resident in the UK” (as the guidance puts it).
+But the charging regulations go on to exempt anyone who has paid the immigration health surcharge.
+The surcharge is levied on most applications to enter or remain in the UK for more than six months.
+As a result, people with immigration permission who have paid the surcharge are “able to access the NHS on broadly the same basis as UK residents for the duration of their immigration permission” (as the guidance puts it).

 That means that the main categories of people who may be charged for treatment are: